dolthub/doltlite-go/README.md

 doltlite is a SQLite fork whose storage engine is a content-addressed prolly-tree chunk store.
 It syncs (clone/fetch/push) over a small HTTP protocol implemented in C (`doltlite-remotesrv` / `doltlite_http_remote.c`).
-This module reimplements the pieces of that protocol needed in Go — most immediately so DoltHub's `doltremoteapi` service can host doltlite databases.
-See [PLAN.md](./PLAN.md) for the staged rollout.
+This module reimplements the pieces of that protocol needed in Go.

 ## Packages